ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 ## Future Efforts
-*Our team is considering expanding the regions of interest to include more diverse terrains to further validate the findings.
+* Our team is considering expanding the regions of interest to include more diverse terrains to further validate the findings.
-*This work can potentially support future work in proposals for David's NCAR work in the near future.
+* This work can potentially support future work in proposals for David's NCAR work in the near future.

-## Helpful Links